What is “Ergonomics”?

 Often, subtle changes to equipment or to body movement can help ease chronic pain and reduce the risk of injury.
 But there are times in which it takes the credibility of a certified specialist to make those changes happen in the workplace or relevant environment.

 If you’ve been injured at work and need a consultation, or simply want to know how to lower your incidences of pain and injury at the job or elsewhere, call us to learn more about our Ergonomics program and to schedule an appointment.
-We can help you make the adjustments you need for a more productive, pain-free life.
+Our physical therapist can help you make the adjustments you need for a more productive, pain-free life.
 For more information, Contact us at Grand Forks, Grafton, Park River & Minot, ND & Detroit Lakes, East Grand Forks, Park Rapids & Thief River Falls, MN centers.